karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 ---

 Interactive engineering workflows often need more than static forms or fully automated pipelines.
-In EXOKNOX, curve fitting and extrapolation require engineers to compare algorithms, tune parameters, and inspect results before simulation.
+In [EXOKNOX](https://exoknox.com){:target="_blank"}, curve fitting and extrapolation require engineers to compare algorithms, tune parameters, and inspect results before simulation.

 This article explains how we integrated marimo WASM notebooks as browser-based Python tools using Pyodide, Spring Boot security, shared Python wheels, and REST API integration.